DirectMessagingTechnologies/docs-web/docs/api/api_estimate.md

 The `/estimate` endpoint provided by DMT provides a viewership projection of _hypothetical video_ for a given YouTube, tiktok, Instagram, or Twitch channel, either by `channelId` or `channelName` - either one is optional, but at least one must be required for a successful request.

 :::info
-This **Creator Estimate** service is an exclusive service provided by DMT and the underlying calculations are the result of a need for something similar for the last 10 years of 'influencer marketing.'
+This **Channel Estimate** service is an exclusive service provided by DMT and the underlying calculations are the result of a need for something similar for the last 10 years of 'influencer marketing.'

 While these projections have been used with real clients and in production use-cases, we recommend thinking of them as a way to _benchmark_ a channel's performance and inform your pricing decisions, they are **not** a guarantee.
 :::